Lee20171010/symbol-window/SPEC.md

     - **Both Enabled:** Vertical Split.
 Symbol Window on Top, Relation Window on Bottom.
     - **Only Symbol Enabled:** Symbol Window takes full height.
 Relation Window is hidden.
     - **Only Relation Enabled:** Relation Window takes full height.
 Symbol Window is hidden.
+    - **Both Disabled:** A special "Foolproof" view (`all-disabled-view`) is shown.
+It displays buttons to "Enable Symbol Window" and "Enable Relation Window" to guide the user back to a working state.
 - **Lifecycle:**
     - When a module is disabled via settings, its ViewProvider must be disposed, and all associated event listeners (e.g., `onDidChangeTextEditorSelection`, `FileSystemWatcher`) must be removed to free up resources.
     - The UI View Container should remain, but the specific View should be hidden or show a "Disabled" message if possible.